Skip to content

 The MCP Ecosystem

-Model Context Protocol (MCP) is a standard introduced by Anthropic that lets AI tools connect to external services through a common interface.
+Model Context Protocol (MCP) is an open standard that lets AI tools connect to external services through a common interface.
 Instead of building custom integrations for every service, MCP servers provide standardized connections.

-OpenClaw, Claude Desktop, and other AI tools support MCP, which means you can add capabilities by installing MCP servers rather than writing code.
+OpenClaw and other MCP-capable AI tools support this pattern, which means you can add capabilities by installing MCP servers rather than writing code.

 Why MCP Matters